classychizzy/user_profile/README.md

+# to ensure that all typescript files are moved to a seperated directory set
+# `"outDir" : "Directorypath" in the compiler options of tsconfig file
 # uuid v4 is used to autogenerate the id
 # when working with prisma run the following commands
 # after installing all the necessary dependencies for typescript